jkozik/Zabbix5SetupNotes/README.md

 $ docker exec -it zabbix-server /bin/bash
   $ zabbix_server -R config_cache_reload
 ```
 Next step, get a zabbix-agent on another host talking to this zabbix-server.
 My first host is a Centos 7 VM located on my home server.
 Note that I have an existing Zabbix infrastructure already in place, so I am using 10070-71 for ports, not the defaults.
+This sets up an agent in passive mode; that is, the zabbix-sever polls the agent and thus the incoming ports need to be opened.
 The following commands are run on that VM.
 ```
 # VM - 192.168.100.178 (home LAN, behind firewall)  #-root, $-docker user
 # firewall-cmd --permanent --add-port=10070-10071/tcp